 I recommend using a large back as your carry-on with a smaller crossbody bag for day-to-day sightseeing.
 I typically walk around with my top zip tote bag or my Longchamp since I bring my camera around with me.
 I love the Longchamp bag because it can be folded small into your suitcase.

 With these additional items, you’ll be prepared to make the most of your trip to Paris.

 Travel adaptors are so necessary.
 Some hotels will offer backups at the front desk if you have forgotten yours, and you can also pop into Monoprix to purchase one.
 I leave all my travel chargers and accessories in my tech pack to make sure I don’t forget anything when I travel.
 A portable charger isn’t a bad idea to pack in your day bag in case you need an extra charge towards the end of the day.

 Getting around the city is easy.
 You can take the Paris metro available at all points around the city.
 I love walking the most because you can see so many details of the beautiful city.
 As a photographer, I am always finding something that catches my eye.
 One of my favorite times of the day to explore Paris is early in the morning before the city wakes up.
 The light is magical this time of year.

-*This post includes affiliate links I make a small commission off of items purchased from my links.
+*This post includes affiliate links.
+I make a small commission off items purchased from my links.
 Merci!